Skip to main content

 • The page teaches one model, not a list of facts.

-• The first screen names the idea and why it matters.
+• The first screen names the problem, question, decision, and one-sentence idea.

 • Every section advances the same concept.